thuml/iTransformer/README.md

 # Updates

-:triangular_flag_on_post: **News** (2023.11) We received lots of valuable suggestions during rebuttal.
-A [revised version](https://arxiv.org/pdf/2310.06625.pdf) (24 Pages) is now available, which contains more solid experiments and intuitive cases to support the peculiarities of our work.
+:triangular_flag_on_post: **News** (2023.12) We received lots of valuable suggestions.
+A [revised version](https://arxiv.org/pdf/2310.06625.pdf) (24 Pages) is now available, which includes more experiments, intuitive cases, in-depth analysis and potential enhancement of our work.

 :triangular_flag_on_post: **News** (2023.10) iTransformer has been included in [[Time-Series-Library]](https://github.com/thuml/Time-Series-Library) and achieve the consistent state-of-the-art in long-term time series forecasting.